Skip to Main Content

 5 credits

-This advanced course is designed to prepare students for their roles as supervisors, leaders, and administrators in social work organizations and communities.
-Students receive academic preparation focused on leadership theory and strategies for leadership development, ethical practice as supervisors, and roles of administrators in social work organizations and as community leaders.
+This advanced course is designed to prepare students for their roles as macro social workers in organizations and communities.
+Students receive academic preparation focused on the application of the generalist intervention method within social work organizations and as community leaders.
 Students participate in activities that develop their skills in critical decision making to address some of the complex problems that are common to organizations and communities in social work.

 Prerequisites